Ways to bid

 There are many ways to ensure you can take part in an auction.
 Property auction bidding is simple and easy, so even if you aren’t available on the auction day, you don’t need to miss out on the property you are after.

 We recommend you attend our auctions in person, if you are able to do so.
 You need to register to bid when you arrive and will be given a bidding number.
-You must have two forms of original identification as well as a method of paying your deposit, which can be a bankers draft or debit card.
+You must have two forms of original identification as well as a method of paying your deposit, which can be a banker’s draft (made payable to Bond Wolfe Auctions) or debit card.
+Deposits for ALL lots being sold on behalf of Birmingham City Council must be paid by banker’s draft.
 We do not accept cash, personal or business cheques.

 On your behalf